j-thach000/ppp-stroustrup/REFERENCE.md

 // Studying Algorithm
 ***do not give 100% coverage to topics first time***
+***bulk of learning comes from drill, review, terms, and exercises***
+0. Remember to flip back to the chapter and review between any of the steps after 1
-1. Work through chapter while playing around with example code in IDE
+1. *QUICKLY* work through chapter while playing around with example code in IDE
 2. Create notes to turn into anki cards for recitation
 3. [Drill] Complete drill
 4. [Terms] Add all terms to glossary file
 5. [Review] Answer any relevant review (refer to PPP-guide.pdf for author's answers)
-6. [Exercises] Complete any that have a solution from the author or look fun
+6. [Exercises] Complete any that have a solution from the author AND push the current limit of skill

 // Approach
 - Recommended 15 hours a week for self study, pacing at 2 chapters a week
 - Play around with as many chapter examples as possible
 - Note all key concepts and the blue/red/green markers
-- Do the drill
-- Punch in glossary terms in own words
-- Review
-- Attempt exercises until I can identify the difficult ones
-- Try to solve at least one difficult one relative to own skill level
+- Try to bulldoze through chapter examples

+// Book exercise solution ideals (see ref 11 at the bottom) /*
+My ideals for solutions are:
+- every program (unless stated otherwise) either produces a correct result or gives a reasonably clear error message.
+- no solution gratuitously violates the rules for good programming and design style promoted by the book (even though early solutions obviously can't use significant features only introduced in later chapters).
+- a solution does not use facilities not yet presented in the book.
+- every program is reasonably (but not verbosely) commented with comments appropriate for somone who has read the book thus far.
+- significant design choices are explicitly (if briefly) decribed.
+*/

+// Practice Problems (cpp-basics-chang)
+3_2 - scope of control variable

 // Programming Techniques (things learned from author's solutions)
 1. [3_6] Create logic that finds your necessary pieces, ex: smallest or largest instead of brute forcing all possible combinations